 The Learning Environments virtual reality lab allows staff and researchers to explore and experiment with interactive virtual reality applications for use in teaching and learning, research and engagement.

 The Learning Environments Virtual Reality Lab was established in 2014 to facilitate the development and application of immersive technologies in teaching and learning, research and engagement.
-Consultations and demonstrations are available for academic staff, professional staff and research higher degree students working on virtual reality related projects.
+Online consultations are available for academic staff, professional staff and research higher degree students working on virtual reality related projects.
 Advice related to virtual production using green screen technology and mixed-reality capture is also available.
 Learning Environments collaborates with researchers across the University on a range of interdisciplinary projects.

 - The new hyper-reality of work October 2017